From volunteer to valued leader: Perla’s 29-year journey with SMRC

 Learning, growing and leading

 As SMRC grew, so did Perla’s responsibilities.
-Though her background was in education and administration, she was asked to step into finance—a role she had no formal training for.
+Though her background was in education and administration, she was asked to step into the finance team to support the payroll function.

-“I said, I didn’t have any experience.
-[The CEO] said to me, I got a belief in you and we will support you.
+“I said I didn’t have any experience.
+[The CEO] said to me, I’ve got a belief in you and we will support you.
 We will guide you through and see how you go.”

 Perla accepted the challenge and ran with it, managing payroll for more than 150 staff and learning everything through dedication and note-taking.